angusmillar/Deprecated-Pyro/Pyro.DataLayer/MigrationHelp/ReadMe.txt

 ########################### Migration Command Help File #######################################
 ###############################################################################################
-This file contains Entity Framework Migration command help for creating and running Entity Franework Migrations.
+This file contains Entity Framework Migration command help for creating and running Entity Framework Migrations.
 As we have many database providers 'Microsoft SQL Server' and 'PostgreSQL' each needs a migration created when there are any database changes.
 Below are helper examples of these commands.

-Note: If you uses the '-ConfigurationTypeName ConfigurationMsSql' and yet have the PostgreSQL connection string active in the Pyro.ConsoleServer.App_Data/Connctions.config file, becuase you forgot to align the migration type to the database in your connection string.
-The you will see the folowing error:
+Note: If you uses the '-ConfigurationTypeName ConfigurationMsSql' and yet have the PostgreSQL connection string active in the Pyro.ConsoleServer.App_Data/Connctions.config file, because you forgot to align the migration type to the database in your connection string.
+The you will see the following error:

 'Unable to generate an explicit migration because the following explicit migrations are pending:...etc'

-This is because the migration is attempting to hit the wrong database and if it succeeds in connectiong it will read that database's __MigrationHistory table, yet that table will have the wrong ContextKey property in this table.
-It will therefore belive it needs to perform all migration from the beginging.
-When you see this you should first check that you have the correct connectionstring set in te Connctions.config file for the migration you are trying to create.
+This is because the migration is attempting to hit the wrong database and if it succeeds in connecting it will read that database's __MigrationHistory table, yet that table will have the wrong ContextKey property in this table.
+It will therefore believe it needs to perform all migration from the beginning.
+When you see this you should first check that you have the correct connection string set in the Connctions.config file for the migration you are trying to create.

 ###############################################################################################
 ###### Microsoft SQL Server ###################################################################